Sentenced to 17 years of imprisonment (Southern District Military Court)

 Accusation

-According to the FSB, Serezhenko participated in the assassination attempt on Yevgeny Sobolev, the head of the 'Penitentiary Service of the Kherson Region' appointed by the Russian occupation authorities.
-Sobolev’s car exploded on June 18, 2022.
-The security officer survived.
-Serezhenko’s case is based solely on his confession, which he partially retracted in court.
-It is likely that he was forced to incriminate himself under threats and torture.
-The case was received by the Southern District Military Court on June 5, 2024.
-Serezhenko was charged under Part 3 of Art.
-222.1 and Part 2 of Art.
-205 of the Criminal Code of the RF.
-On August 6, 2024, Judge Denis Alexandrovich Galkin returned the case for further investigation, stating that 'the factual circumstances indicate grounds for qualifying the actions as a more serious crime'.
-On November 14, 2024, the charges were reclassified to Part 1 of Art.
-361 and Part 3 of Art.
-222.1 of the Criminal Code of the RF.
+According to the FSB, Serezhenko participated in the assassination attempt on Yevgeny Sobolev, who had been appointed by the Russian occupying authorities as head of the "Penitentiary Service Department of the Kherson Region."
+Sobolev's vehicle exploded on 18 June 2022.
+He survived.
+Serezhenko's case is built exclusively on his confession, which he partially retracted in court.
+He was likely forced to incriminate himself under threats and torture.
+The case was received by the Southern District Military Court on 5 June 2024.
+Serezhenko was charged under Part 3 of Article 222.1 and Part 2 of Article 205 of the Russian Criminal Code.
+On 6 August 2024, judge Denis Aleksandrovich Galkin returned the case for further investigation, stating "the actual circumstances indicate grounds for qualifying the actions as a more serious crime."
+On 14 November 2024, the charges were reclassified to Part 1 of Article 361 and Part 3 of Article 222.1 of the Russian Criminal Code.

 Adjudication